HiveMQ Installation on Cloud Service Providers

 The HiveMQ Control Center offers a wide range of analytics that can help you to closely examine information for each client and quickly identify irregular client behavior.

-To access the HiveMQ Control Center, navigate with your browser to http://your-IP-address:8080 (use the address you located in the EC2 Instance Overview) and open the HiveMQ Control Center.
+To access the HiveMQ Control Center, navigate with your browser to http://<host>:8080 (use the address you located in the EC2 Instance Overview) and open the HiveMQ Control Center.

 Log in with the default login credentials, user: admin password: hivemq.